About John Paul Montano

 John Paul Montano

-John Paul Montano has spent most of the last eleven years acquiring the Nishnaabe language from his mentor, Barbara Nolan.
+John Paul Montano has spent most of the last eleven years acquiring our Nishnaabe language from his mentor, Barbara Nolan.
 Together, they have successfully transferred the language forward, across one generation – from Barbara to John Paul.
 He is profoundly grateful to be a speaker of Nishnaabemwin.